 Assess, Remediate, and Implement with CIS SecureSuite

-The world is becoming increasingly reliant on technology, and a strong cyber defense program is more important than ever.
+The world relies on technology.
+So, a strong cybersecurity program is more important than ever.
 The challenge of achieving good cyber hygiene can be especially acute for small- and medium-sized businesses.
-This is particularly true for those that have moved to fully remote or hybrid work environments during the COVID-19 pandemic.
-Add to the mix limited resources and limited talent geared towards cybersecurity, and the challenges can seem overwhelming.
+This is particularly true for those with fully remote or hybrid work environments.
+Add to the mix limited resources and limited talent focused on cybersecurity, and the challenges can seem overwhelming.

 - Assessing your organization's current cybersecurity program and its prioritization